parshuram-data/azure-data-engineering-portfolio/synapse/README.md

 # Azure Synapse Analytics

-This folder documents the serving and analytics layer of the Azure Retail Data Platform.
+This folder documents the analytical serving layer of the Azure Retail Data Platform.

-## Purpose

-Azure Synapse Analytics is used as the analytical serving layer for curated data produced by the data engineering pipeline.
+Azure Synapse Analytics is used to expose curated Gold data for downstream analytics and reporting.

 ## Data Flow